-- Is currently certified for the position by the BSA National Camping School - Is trained in troop operations (Basic Leader Training), camp operations, camp program, camp resources and facilities, and youth protection. - Has good listening skills and the ability to act as an objective mediator - Acts as the liaison between the Camp Director, Program Director, and the troops in camp. - Is a good communicator - Is dedicated to the ideals of Scouting (Oath and Law) - Is a good team player - Is possessed of good judgment - Is flexible and understanding - Is the conduit for concerns, feedback and advice - Actively seeks out and works with troop leaders - Learns the objectives for camp for each troop and advises the leaders on meeting them - Supports troop logistical requirements - Encourages troop patrol leaders' council effectiveness and the patrol method - Can advise and counsel troop leaders on troop leadership - Can assist leaders in resolving problems with Scouts - Creative and imaginative in overcoming troop leadership deficiencies - Oriented to promoting FUN! - Organizes Staff at Check in and out for Troop Guide Assignments - Work with Program Director to facilitate the Scoutmaster Merit Badges - Carries out any other duties as assigned by the Camp Director.
+• Is trained in troop operations (Basic Leader Training), camp operations, camp program, camp resources and facilities, and youth protection.

+- Has good listening skills and the ability to act as an objective mediator - Acts as the liaison between the Camp Director, Program Director, and the troops in camp. - Is a good communicator - Is dedicated to the ideals of Scouting (Oath and Law) - Is a good team player - Is possessed of good judgment - Is flexible and understanding - Is the conduit for concerns, feedback and advice - Actively seeks out and works with troop leaders - Learns the objectives for camp for each troop and advises the leaders on meeting them - Supports troop logistical requirements - Encourages troop patrol leaders' council effectiveness and the patrol method - Can advise and counsel troop leaders on troop leadership - Can assist leaders in resolving problems with Scouts - Creative and imaginative in overcoming troop leadership deficiencies - Oriented to promoting FUN! - Organizes Staff at Check in and out for Troop Guide Assignments - Work with Program Director to facilitate the Scoutmaster Merit Badges - Carries out any other duties as assigned by the Camp Director.